Twopic2/Gospeed/README.md

 ## Prerequisites

 Go 1.22 or later (latest version recommended)
-CPU with AES-NI instruction set support _non-aes or softwware based encryption methods will be implamented in the future._
+CPU with AES-NI instruction set support _non-aes or softwware based encryption methods will be implemented in the future._
-Needs +16Gbs of memory _Femboys loves ram_
+Needs +16GBs of memory _Femboys loves ram_

 ## Installation